eslint/eslint/docs/rules/no-else-return.md

-# no else return
+# Disallow return in else

-If a an `if` block contains a return statement, the `else` block becomes unnecessary.
+If a an `if` block contains a `return` statement, the `else` block becomes unnecessary.
 Its contents can be placed outside of the block.

 ```js
 function foo() {